HGmin1159/HGmin1159.github.io/_posts/2021-10-07-secondorder4.md

-Based on above equation, there are various algorithm to implement it.
+Based on the above equation, there are various algorithms to implement it.